// How to · 2026

 How do you automate Printify product creation without code?

-You use a tool that drives the Printify API for you and, ideally, one that also handles the writing, because that is the job the other two routes leave behind.
-This is what ArtDrop was built for, so the walkthrough below uses it, and I will flag exactly where my bias sits and what it does not do.
-Other no-code tools exist and are worth a look: the Shopify POD automation roundup compares the field, and Bulk POD Product Creator, for instance, is a credible browser-based option that automates creation on Printify and Gelato by cloning a hand-built example product, with a 14-day trial capped at 100 products and a per-product usage fee on top of its subscription (it does not support Printful, and its comparison with ArtDrop is here).
+Use a tool that drives the Printify API and handles the writing.
+That is what ArtDrop was built for, so the walkthrough below uses it.
+Other no-code tools are worth a look: the Shopify POD automation roundup compares the field.
+Bulk POD Product Creator, for example, automates creation on Printify and Gelato by cloning a hand-built example product.
+Its 14-day trial is capped at 100 products, followed by subscription and per-product pricing.
+It does not support Printful.
+The full comparison has the details.

 The ArtDrop version of the workflow: